 That's something you don't get with double-sided carpet tape....

-which, on the other hand, tends to leave a sticky residue behind that spoils your rug and your carpet.
+which, by the way, tends to leave a sticky residue behind that spoils your rug and your carpet.

 What to know before you buy